ps1dr3x/lachesis/README.md

 [Lachesis](https://en.wikipedia.org/wiki/Lachesis) is a work in progress web services mass scanner written in Rust.

-This project was born as a simple test of the Rust's networking (and asynchronous I/O) performance, but later expanded with the intention to create a sort of "little personal Shodan", an open scanner that collects statistical data on web services and exposes the magnitude of outdated, vulnerable, misconfigured services publicly accessible around the web.
+This project was born as a test of the Rust's networking (and asynchronous I/O) performance, but later expanded with the intention of creating a sort of "little personal Shodan", an open scanner that collects statistical data on web services and exposes the outdated, vulnerable or misconfigured services publicly accessible around the web.

 ```
 -------------8<-------------